-The Plan Administrator will select participants from among our, and our affiliates', key employees, directors, consultants and advisors who are in a position to contribute significantly to our success and the success of our affiliates.
+The Plan Administrator will select participants from among our, and our affiliates', executives, employees in good performance standing, directors, consultants and advisors who are in a position to contribute significantly to our success and the success of our affiliates.
 Eligibility for options intended to be incentive stock options, or ISOs, is limited to our employees or the employees of certain of our affiliates.
-As of April 3, 2023, there were approximately 1,288 employees (including seven executive officers) and eight non-employee directors who would be eligible to participate in the 2023 Plan.
-As of April 3, 2023, no consultants or advisors would be eligible to participate in the 2023 Plan.
+As of March 28, 2024, there were approximately 1,269 employees (including eight executive officers) and seven non-employee directors who would be eligible to participate in the A&R 2023 Plan.
+As of March 28, 2024, no consultants or advisors would be eligible to participate in the A&R 2023 Plan.

-Awards Under the 2023 Plan
+Awards Under the A&R 2023 Plan

-The 2023 Plan provides for grants of stock options, SARs, restricted and unrestricted stock, stock units (including RSUs), performance awards, cash awards and other awards convertible into or otherwise based on shares of our common stock.
-Dividend equivalents may also be provided in connection with an award under the 2023 Plan (other than stock options and SARs), provided that such dividend equivalents will be subject to the same limits or restrictions as the awards to which they relate, and will not be payable until such awards vest.
+The A&R 2023 Plan provides for grants of stock options, SARs, restricted and unrestricted stock, stock units (including RSUs), performance awards, cash awards and other awards convertible into or otherwise based on shares of our common stock.
+Dividend equivalents may also be provided in connection with an award under the A&R 2023 Plan (other than stock options and SARs), provided that such dividend equivalents will be subject to the same limits or restrictions as the awards to which they relate, and will not be payable until such awards vest.